 Inconsistency – starting a pattern but not finishing it, or not establishing patterns and sounding random

-Your song is weaker when rhymes are too obvious, too predictable, boring, distracting, awkward….
+Your lyrics are weakened when rhymes are too obvious, too predictable, boring, distracting, awkward….

-For this discussion, I simplify rhymes into: tight and loose rhymes (instead of the dozens of actual rhyme classifications, https://en.wikipedia.org/wiki/Rhyme).
-A tight rhyme ends with the exact same syllables, a loose rhyme (also called a slant rhyme) uses slightly different but similar sounding syllables, especially similar vowel sounds.
+For this discussion, I simplify rhymes into: perfect rhymes and slant rhymes (instead of these numerous rhyme classifications).
+A perfect rhyme ends with the exact same syllables, a slant rhyme (also called an imperfect rhyme or partial rhyme) uses similar sounding but not identical syllables.

-- Tight rhyming is the common default for beginning writers.
-You will sound like a beginner song writer if that’s all you use.
+- Perfect rhyming is the common default for beginning writers.
+You will sound like a beginner songwriter if that’s all you ever use.

-- If you are too obvious, you are boring.
+- Too obvious is boring.
 Songs are more fun when you play with interesting patterns so change your rhyme schemes in different sections.
 The rhyme schemes and rhyming words should be different between verse and chorus (and pre-chorus and bridge) AABB is a classic pattern, but use others too

 - Unrhyme: rhyming word with synonym, it’s repeating a word even if it looks different on paper (soul/sole, no/know).